attachmentsme/developer-blog/cloudfront.md

 Moving Assets over to CloudFront
 --------------------------------

-Rather than immediately switching our entire siet to using CloudFront, it seemed safer to incrementally move a few key pages over.
-To help us do so, we created several [view helpers](https://github.com/attachmentsme/cloud_front_helpers) for Rails.
-These helpers allowed us to selectively move CSS, JavaScript, and image assets over to CloudFront.
+Rather than immediately switching our entire site to using CloudFront, we decided to incrementally move a few key pages over.
+This allowed us meassure performance, experiment with cache settings, and to perform various other sanity checks, before fully-committing to CloudFront.
+We created several [Rails View Helpers](https://github.com/attach mentsme/cloud_front_helpers) to aid us in this incremental approach.

 Some Caveats
 ------------